 You see, running one business is like climbing a steep mountain with potential hazards lurking around.
-But that doesn’t mean that you should stop pursuing your dream of becoming a serial entrepreneur.
-A successful entrepreneur is the one who is always at the disposal of risks to make him bigger and better.
+But that doesn’t mean that you should stop pursuing your dream of becoming a famous serial entrepreneur.
+A successful entrepreneur is one who is always at the disposal of risks to make him bigger and better.

 I’ll explain it more clearly; an entrepreneur is like running water.
 No matter how you try to stop it, it’s going to make its way and keep moving forward.
 If the water is held up from every direction, it ends up getting stagnant and murky.
-Same is the case with a general entrepreneur.
+The same is the case with a general entrepreneur.
 Motivation, inspiration, and ideas come naturally when you’ve had the passion to fuel the being of your essence.